pingcap/tidb/docs/design/README.md

 ## Proprosal Process

-1. Before starting the design document, please [create a new issue](https://github.com/pingcap/tidb/issues/new/choose) for tracing the process of your design.
+1. Before starting to write a design document, please [create a new issue](https://github.com/pingcap/tidb/issues/new/choose) for tracing the process of your design.
 2. Create a new [Google Doc](https://docs.google.com/document/u/0/) to write the design document.
 Pelase refer to this [proposal template](./TEMPLATE.md).
 3. If the design document is ready to be reviewed, please put the shared link with `can comment` permission in the issue you've created, one of our engineers will follow up and keep updated.
 4. If needed, we may organize a communications seminar through [Google Hangouts](https://hangouts.google.com/) to discuss your design with you and the interested friends from the community.